-Femme Fatale: Seduced by the Ancient Sex Crafts of History’s Most Alluring Women
+Femme Fatale: The Ancient Sex Crafts of History’s Most Alluring Women

 The seductress, or femme fatale (French for “Deadly Woman”), is one of the oldest female archetypes and although there has been great diversity in "how" she has been portrayed, she has some core traits which are found in every account.
 This woman is selfish and manipulative, cynical and a sexual predator, often villainous, and always a survivor.
 The intelligent and witty temptress has starred in movies like Gone with the Wind, Fatal Attraction, Double Indemnity, and Basic Instinct, and appears in pop-fiction as Poison Ivy in Batman, Mystique in X-Men and Inara in Firefly.